Planning a visit to Stockholm? Prepare to be blown away by the beautiful art in Stockholm’s subway stations!

 In Stockholm for just one day?
 Discover my exciting but doable one day Stockholm itinerary that will take you through some of Stockholm’s top attractions.

-If you plan to spend a few days in the amazing capital of Sweden, check out my list of the 25 top things to do in Stockholm!
+If you plan to spend a few days in the amazing capital of Sweden, check out my list of the top things to do in Stockholm!
+Plan a day trip to explore Drottningholm Palace, or tour the UNESCO World Heritage Site of Skogskyrkogarden.

 Have you done a tour of Stockholm subway art?
 Is there a station you loved that’s not on my list?
 Let me know in the comments below, so I can add it to my list for my next visit to the city!